 The role of women in our nation has changed dramatically over the past few decades.
-Today women comprise roughly half the United States workforce, and 2016 could see the election of the nation’s first female president.
+Today women comprise roughly half of the United States workforce, and 2020 saw the election of the nation’s first female vice president.
 Despite these advancements, substantial inequalities remain.
 Our nation’s public policies and workplace practices are often based on outdated assumptions about who works and who stays home, thinking that leaves women and their families behind.

 What special challenges do women face?

 - The gender pay gap.
 According to a recent congressional report, a full-time female worker annually earns $10,800 less than her male counterpart, based on median annual earnings.
 That discrepancy can add up to nearly half a million dollars in lost wages over a career.

 - Childcare costs.
 In the majority of states and the District of Columbia, the annual costs of center care for an infant are higher than the tuition for a year of college at a public university; and in 22 states and the District of Columbia, the costs exceed 40 percent of the median annual income of single mothers.

 - Lack of paid family and medical leave.
 Only 13 percent of workers in the U.S. have access to paid family leave through their employers.
 At some point nearly all workers need to take time away from work to deal with serious personal issues or to care for a new child.

 - Attacks against women’s health and reproductive rights.
 Lawmakers at the state and federal levels have made it increasingly difficult for women to have safe access to abortions and contraception.

 - Domestic violence.
 In their lifetime, 1 in 3 women have experienced some form of physical violence by an intimate partner.
 Domestic violence affects women of all ages, socioeconomic status and in every community.